tradingview-pine-seeds/docs/faq.md

 #### Q: What if the Check data action has failed in my repository after adding the symbol data?

-A: Check that CSV files in the `data/` directory have valid formats.
+__A:__ Check that CSV files in the `data/` directory have valid formats.
 Refer to [Data format][data_format] for more information.

 #### Q: What if the Upload data action has failed in the main repository?

 __A:__ Check that you have not exceeded the [daily number of pull requests].
 If not, contact us at pine.seeds@tradingview.com.

-#### Q: What if I see the error "The pull request cannot be merged.
-There is probably a data conflict"?
+#### Q: What should I do if I see an error "The pull request cannot be merged.
+There is probably a data conflict."?

-__A:__ Most likely you made several consecutive commits too quickly.
-You need to make a new commit and all previous data changes will be pulled up.
+__A:__ Most likely, you made several consecutive commits too quickly.
+You need to make a new commit, and all previous data changes will be pulled.

 #### Q: What if my pull request was not merged automatically?